We need the most qualified Americans to defend our country – No Exceptions.

 The US Military has finally opened all combat positions to women, but there’s a loophole that threatens these opportunities.

 In January 2013, the Department of Defense lifted the official ban on women serving in combat roles.
 Qualified women are already excelling in some of these positions.
+See these military diet before and after pictures.
 However, the new policy gives the services - the Army, Air Force, Marine Corps, Navy, and Coast Guard – until January 1, 2016 to request exceptions for certain units and jobs.

 Our goal is to build support for full combat inclusion, No Exceptions.